March 5, 2014

 Guided by Kazuyo Sejima, Yang Zhao Designs for Tsunami-Ravaged Town

-Mentored by Kazuyo Sejima, Yang Zhao creates a Japanese community center for victims of the 2011 tsunami.
+Mentored by Kazuyo Sejima, Yang Zhao creates a Japanese community center.

 Because architecture is a profession in which visionary thinking collides directly with pragmatic realities, it beneﬁts greatly from the mentor/protégé relationship.
 New talents need a chance to engage in real-world problem solving and execution.
 But usually that relationship involves low-paying (or even unpaid) internships for overworked and underappreciated young professionals.
 So in 2013, when the Rolex Mentor and Protégé Arts Initiative included architecture as one of the creative disciplines covered by its renowned mentorship program, it was very welcome news.
 The pairing chosen was Kazuyo Sejima, from the Pritzker Prize–winning duo SANAA, as the mentor, and Yang Zhao, a young Harvard graduate and a promising talent from China, as the protégé.